kantundpeterpan/credentials_handler/README.md

 # `kestra` secret encoder

-This Python script, `encode_env.py`, encodes secrets from JSON files and environment variables into a `.env` file, preparing them for use with Kestra.
+A commandline too for encodings secrets from JSON files and environment variables into a `.env` file, preparing them for use with Kestra.
 It leverages a YAML mapping file to define relationships between JSON file keys, environment variables, and desired `SECRET_` environment variable names in the output `.env` file.
 All values are base64 encoded before being written.
 This ensures that sensitive information can be managed securely within Kestra workflows.

 ## Features